grantdick/libgges/README.md

 This project was created to support the experimental component of the paper:

-P. A. Whigham, G. Dick, J. Maclaurin, C. A. Owen (2015) "Examining the 'Best of Both Worlds' of Grammatical Evolution" in Proceedings of the 2015 on Genetic and Evolutionary Computation Conference, pp. 1111-1118
+P. A. Whigham, G. Dick, J. Maclaurin, C. A. Owen (2015) "Examining the 'Best of Both Worlds' of Grammatical Evolution" in Proceedings of the 2015 Conference on Genetic and Evolutionary Computation (GECCO 2015), pp. 1111-1118, ACM Press

 If you use this project in your work, then a reference to the above work would be greatly appreciated.